Veterinary Ireland – Equine Division: Role, Education & Annual Equine Meeting

 When was Veterinary Ireland formed?

-Does the Equine Division hold annual meetings?
+Does the Equine Division organise meetings?